Pleasant Prairie considering additional tax levy for RecPlex

 PLEASANT PRAIRIE — The economic impact of the COVID-19 pandemic has reached far and wide since mid-March.

-With a combined expected revenue loss of $5.4 million between 2020 and 2021, the Village Board will ask the taxpayers for a little extra help this budgeting season.
+With a combined expected revenue loss of $5.4 million between 2020 and 2021, the Village Board will ask taxpayers for a little extra help this budget season.

-Finance Director Kathy Goessl presented the 2021 budget to the board Monday night, which includes an additional tax levy of $1.5 million to assist the RecPlex, which lost $3.6 million in revenue in 2020 and has an estimated loss of $1.8 million next year.
+Finance Director Kathy Goessl presented the 2021 budget to the board Monday night, which includes an additional tax levy of $1.5 million to assist the RecPlex.
+The facility lost $3.6 million in revenue in 2020 and has an estimated loss of $1.8 million next year.

 The 2021 budget, aside from the additional proposed levy, calls for a total of $13,296,940 for 2021, an increase from $12,652,261.
 Taxpayers with a home valued at $237,200 will see an increase of $9.64, with an additional $119.65 to their bill with the RecPlex levy.

-Because of the pandemic, the RecPlex was closed for 10 weeks and has only had restricted use of the facility available the past six months.
-And to add to its financial pickle, the village was unable to get any state or federal relief aid because it's municipally owned.
+Because of the pandemic, the RecPlex was closed for 10 weeks and has only allowed restricted use of the facility the past six months.
+To add to its financial problems, the village was unable to obtain state or federal relief aid because it is municipally owned.

 For all of its 20 years, the RecPlex has been self-sufficient, and no village dollars have been used toward infrastructure or its operations.
 The facility annually makes a payment of $500,000 back to the village for services it receives.